Maahygrah/web3-onchain-log/README.md

 * **Token-Gated Workspace Integration:** Automated system configuration that grants access to premium developer channels or exclusive community operations only after verifying a user owns specific smart contract tokens or project assets.

+* **Subsequent** (adjective): Coming after something in time; following. *Example:* "The initial security upgrade successfully isolated the compromised smart contract, and all subsequent transactions proceeded without any network latency."